Use the buttons below to increase or decrease the text size:

 Use Our Travel Tools

 March is art season in Dubai.
-Creative souls will love the latest edition of the region’s largest contemporary art fair, Art Dubai, where they can enjoy exhibitions, talks and panels by leaders of the global art world.
-Meanwhile, zombies, superheroes, villains and movie stars will make an appearance at the annual Middle East Film and Comic Con – the region’s biggest pop culture fair from 5-7 March.
-It’s also off to the races with the Dubai World Cup at Meydan Racecourse on 28 March.
-Dress to the nines for this grand affair and catch majestic horses and their gifted jockeys compete for a USD$35 million prize purse.
+Creative souls will love the latest edition of the region’s largest contemporary art fair, Art Dubai, where they can enjoy exhibitions, talks and panels by leaders of the art world.
+Meanwhile, zombies, superheroes, villains and movie stars will make an appearance at the annual Middle East Film and Comic Con – the region’s biggest pop culture.
+We're also off to the races with the Dubai World Cup at Meydan Racecourse on 28 March.
+Watch majestic horses and their gifted jockeys compete for a USD$35 million prize purse.

 The Islamic fasting month of Ramadan begins towards the end of April, offering visitors and residents the opportunity to experience Arabian hospitality at its finest.
 Watch as the streets light up with regular Iftars and Suhoors (meals served during the fasting month), vibrant night markets and a sense of peace and serenity.
-Earlier in April, there's World Art Dubai, where you can indulge in your affinity for art, in case you didn't get enough of it in March.
-At this affordable retail art fair, enthusiasts can explore collections from over 150 international galleries.
-And if you’re a fan of One Direction, don’t miss former band member Louis Tomlinson perform at the Coca-Cola Arena on 18 April.
+There’s no better time to experience Emirati heritage, and for an extra dose of culture visit Al Marmoom Heritage Festival from 17 to 22 April.
+If you’re a fan of One Direction, don’t miss former band member Louis Tomlinson perform at the Coca-Cola Arena on 18 April.

 The end of Ramadan brings Eid Al Fitr, one of the most significant holidays on the Islamic calendar.
 Families come together for delicious feasts to mark the occasion and, citywide cultural displays, shopping offers and entertainment raise spirits.
 From malls to buzzing destinations like City Walk, a great many experiences pop up to give visitors and residents a memorable glimpse into local traditions.
 Add an edge to your celebrations with rock legends Iron Maiden, who are performing in Dubai for the first time in 11 years on 27 May.

 It’s time for Eid Al Adha, the second major holiday on the Islamic calendar.
 It marks the end of the Hajj, the annual Muslim pilgrimage to Mecca – one of the greatest religious observances in Islam.
 Also known as the greater Eid, Dubai’s festivities go into full swing with a packed week of activities.
-Tour the city’s retail destinations for roaming entertainment and captivating stage shows to delight the whole family and keep an eye out for special sales.
+Tour the city’s retail destinations for roaming entertainment and captivating stage shows, and keep an eye out for special sales.

 Copyright © 2020.
 This site is maintained by Dubai Corporation of Tourism & Commerce Marketing.